Scottish councils still haven't received £155m they are owed amid further £100m 'black hole' warning

 “Prior to the Covid-19 pandemic, councils had experienced significant funding cuts and as a result, were already being forced to make difficult decisions – the current crisis has only exacerbated these challenges.

-“COSLA has undertaken a cost-collection exercise with all council and the first iterations indicates an initial net additional cost of around £100 million up to the end of June.
+“Cosla has undertaken a cost-collection exercise with all councils and the first iterations indicates an initial net additional cost of around £100 million up to the end of June.
 This figure takes into account the £80 million provided by the Scottish Government for hardship and food funding, as well as the £155 million of consequentials that have been committed to local government.”

 Conservative MSP Graham Simpson said it was “unbelievable” that councils have still not received their funding and that it was “really disappointing”.